-Figure A-4 General diagram 6 MD664-A/C (panel surface mounting with detached operator panel)
+Figure A-4 General diagram 6MD6651-\A/C / 6MD6655-\A/C (panel surface mounting with detached operator panel, with measured values).
+Interface D is also available with devices having the digit 5 in position 12 of the order number.

 A.2.3 Housing for installation without operator panel